 - Tech Resources

-Open educational resources (OER) are freely accessible, openly licensed materials used for teaching, learning, and assessment purposes.
-Open resources can be used without cost and can be modified and redistributed without violating copyright laws.
-There are a variety of ways to search for OER, including the Department of ED’s FREE.ed.gov site powered by the Learning Registry.
+Open Educational Resources (OER) are freely accessible, openly licensed materials used for teaching, learning, and assessment purposes.
+OER can be used without cost and can be modified and redistributed without violating copyright laws.

 Open educational data can take many forms, including school performance data, lists of grant recipients, or information about learning resources.
 Making educational data available can improve educational outcomes, accelerate innovation, and create jobs in the public and private sector, all while rigorously protecting learner privacy.

-Learning Registry – The Learning Registry is an open database where content creators and educators can share information about digital educational resources.
+The Learning Registry is an open database where content creators and educators can share information about digital educational resources.
 The Learning Registry is based on the Learning Resource Metadata Initiative (LRMI) which provides common language for tagging resources according to quality, keyword, and alignment to curricular standards.
 The Learning Registry supports educator voices to help define which resources are most relevant or useful.
-Learn more about the Learning Registry